DIY deck build project

 We knew the biggest hurdle was going to be to build the stairs over the cliff to actually make the top half of the back yard useable.

-Here are some in process photos of the decking action.
+Here are some in process DIY deck build photos

 |Building the base.
 It had been raining for two weeks straight.
 It was a soggy mess, but Ted trooped it out.|

-One thing to note.
-I would have done a better job styling and staging the deck if my decor stuff weren’t already packed up in our POD, but whatever. 🙂
+I would have done a better job styling and staging the deck if all my decor stuff weren’t already packed up in our POD, but I tried. 🙂

 Thankfully our new house has a bigger deck and flat back yard.
-It would have been sad to go from our new deck to another one needing some love.
-We’re decked out at the moment.
+It would have been sad to go from this new deck to another one needing lots of love. 🙂

 Hope everyone has a great weekend!